Suggestion: Watch the 5 minutes video tutorial before reading this article

 In Bangkok, its prime location starts at one of the main BTS stations, referred to as “Sukhumvit”, or more often “Asoke”.

-Thus, buying condos close to BTS stations from On-Nut to Asoke is a good option, as people prefer convenience.
-Sathorn and the Riverside become increasingly popular, at the same time as you have plenty of investment opportunities close to the new BTS lines in fringe areas.
+Thus, buying condos close to BTS stations between the stations of On-Nut to Asoke is a good option, as people prefer convenience.
+As mentioned, Sathorn and the Riverside become increasingly popular, at the same time as you have plenty of investment opportunities close to the new BTS lines in fringe areas.

 Asoke is one of the main junction points and hosts many high-end hotels like Pullman and Sheraton.

-One thing I like with Asoke, compared to Siam station, is that you can find many bars, restaurants, and cafes.
+An outspoken benefit of living around Asoke, compared to Siam station, is that you can find many bars, restaurants, and cafes.
 There are plenty of high-end diners to cozy cafés located just next to small streets and alleys.

-Asoke also has a less touristy feeling compared to Siam, where you’ll see travelers in thousands cramping into MBK to buy cheap electronics and other gadgets.
+Asoke also has a less touristy feeling compared to Siam where you see travelers in thousands cramping into MBK to buy cheap electronics and other gadgets.

-Not to forget, if you plan to rent out your apartment, you’ll be able to find expats who prefer to reside in areas around Asoke, like Thong Lor, Phrom Phong, and Ekkamai.
+If you plan to rent out your apartment, you’ll be able to find expats who prefer to reside in areas around Asoke, like Thong Lor, Phrom Phong, Ekkamai, and Phra Khanong.